avahoffman/urban-weed-genomics/bash/README.md

 ## Step 12 - City Level Population Analysis

 The city-level populations program will use the script `11-city_catalogs/12-city_populations.sh`.
-The goal of this script is to run the Stacks function `populations` on each city-species conmbination while toggling the `--min-samples-overall` option to output of a reasonable number of SNPs while also getting rid of SNPs with a lot of missing data.
+The goal of this script is to run the Stacks function `populations` on each city-species combination while toggling the `--min-samples-overall` option.
+Toggling this option allows us to hone in on a reasonable number of SNPs while also getting rid of SNPs with a lot of missing data, therefore creating a more robust population structure snapshot.
+As described in [step 11](step-11---examine-within-city-catalogs-and-populations), each city-species combination with adequate data is represented by a folder.
+The `12-city_populations.sh` script iterates through folders, within which it runs several `--min-samples-overall` levels and outputs each parameter permutation to its own new directory.
+This script uses the `11-city_catalogs/12-city_catalog_names.txt` to iterate rather than doing all folders by default.
+This is convenient if you only want to iterate through a subset of the folders (city-species combinations).

 # File Organization :bookmark_tabs: